teevus/Hurdle/README.md

 The project is a Cabal project and therefore requires Cabal to be installed.

-To build, run the following command in terminal from the project directory: cabal build

-To run, run the following command in terminal from the project directory: cabal run
+The following commands should be run in terminal or other command line interface, from within the project directory.

+To build:

+    cabal build

+To run unit tests:

+    cabal test

+To run:

+    cabal run Hurdle
 ***

 Source available at: